Scoreboards Documentation

 Submitting a match

-From the website, open the leaderboard and click Submit — enter both players and the match score.
-The bot's /submit command opens the same prompt in Discord.
+From the website, open the leaderboard and click Submit — enter both sides and the match score.
+In Discord the leaderboard's own Submit result button opens the same prompt.
 Same-player matches and negative scores are rejected at submission time.

 Reviewing & canceling